bullhorn/rest-api-docs/source/includes/entityref/_paycheck.md

 # PayCheck

 Entity that represents paycheck and payroll information to be displayed on a candidate record.
-These fields are displayed on the UI.
+These fields are displayed in the user interface.

 <table>
     <colgroup>